leeeaaa/PneumoniaDetection/README.md

 ## Related Work

-Our work is based on a data set found on kaggle [2].
+Our work is based on a dataset found on kaggle [2].
 The data set is used in a lot of algorithms found on kaggle.
 The Approaches are very different, often they use CNN as network.
 Another project was found from University of California San Diego [3].
 HIER MUSS NOCH MEHR CONTEXT HIN

 ## Dataset and Features